Chapter 5 Case Study: ER Injuries

 # `population` as created here:

-# https://github.com/hadley/mastering-shiny/blob/master/neiss/data.R
+# https://github.com/hadley/mastering-shiny/blob/main/neiss/data.R

 group_by({{ var }}) %>%